ultrafunkamsterdam/undetected-chromedriver/README.md

 ## 3.5.0 ##
 - selenium 4.10 caused some issues.
 3.5.0 is compatible and has selenium 4.9 or above pinned.
 I can't support <4.9 any longer.
-- Removed some kwargs from constructor: service_args, service_creationflags, service_log_path.
+- Removed some kwargs from the constructor: service_args, service_creationflags, service_log_path.
-- added find_elements_recursive generator function. which is more of a convenience funtion as lots of websites seem to serve different content from different frames, making it hard to use find_elements
+- added find_elements_recursive generator function. which is more of a convenience function as lots of websites seem to serve different content from different frames, making it hard to use find_elements

 ## 3.4.5 ##
 - What a week.
-Had the recent advancedments in Automation-Detection algorithms pwned (so i thought) with 3.4.0, but apparently, for some OS-es this caused an error when    interacting with elements.
+Had the recent advancements in Automation-Detection algorithms pwned (so I thought) with 3.4.0, but apparently, for some OS-es this caused an error when    interacting with elements.
 Had to revert back using a different method, fix bugs, and now eventually was still able to stick to the initial idea (+ fixing bugs)
-- Update to chrome 110 caused another surprise, this time for HEADLESS users.
+- Update to Chrome 110 caused another surprise, this time for HEADLESS users.
-- although headless is unsupported officially, i did patch it!
+- although headless is unsupported officially, I did patch it!
 - happy to announce IT IS NOW UNDETECTED AS WELL (but still unsupported ;))
 - special thanks here to [@mdmintz](https://github.com/mdmintz) and [@abdulzain6](https://github.com/abdulzain6)
-- also special thanks to [@sebdelsol](https://github.com/sebdelsol) for his help troughout the issues section completely voluntarily, you must be crazy :)
+- also special thanks to [@sebdelsol](https://github.com/sebdelsol) for his help throughout the issues section completely voluntarily, you must be crazy :)

 ### 3.4.0 ###
 **Big update! be careful as it -potentially- could break your code.**